alt: Illustration representing a code refactor concept (decorative)

 • Energy drains defending a niche instead of exploring

-• Continuous output without reflection stalls learning
+• Output without reflection stalls learning and feels invisible

 🧵 Story Time